 Arthur took a strong liking for boats, taking on marshalling and recording in that arena.
 He was voted Best Clubman in 1975 and again in 1987.

-Still currently involved on the Hall Committee, Arthur was awarded Life Membership in1983.
+Was involved for many years on the Hall Committee, Arthur was awarded Life Membership in 1983.

 1983 – SW Ward

 Joined the Club in 1970 along with fellow former Apexian Arthur Smith, both being mature age “Bronzies”.
 Widely known in his day as “the Secretary’s Secretary”, Stan Ward held this position at the club for an unmatched 10 years, during which time the Club won the “Haywood Shield” for Administrative Efficiency, on 3 occasions.